Trustly

 Thus, a correct payment request in the Trustly method must include project and payment IDs, the currency and the amount of a payment in the appropriate currency, as shown in the following example:

-Here is a correct payment request in the Trustly method (with passing of the additional parameters):
+Here is a correct payment request in the Trustly method (with specifying of additional parameters):

 Callback format